veebch/edify/README.md

-# The Passive Daily Edification Screen
+# The Passive Daily Edification Screen - Codename: Audrey

 This is a script that uses similar smarts to the [crypto ticker](https://github.com/llvllch/btcticker), but to display lovely quotes from reddit, a word of the day or a item from a spreadsheet (weightings in config file)